Let’s Talk Tummy Time

 Benefits Of Tummy Time

-Tummy time is when you place your baby on their tummy to play, instead of leaving them on their back before they are old enough to walk or crawl.
+Tummy time is when you place your baby on their tummy during playtime, instead of leaving them on their back before they are old enough to walk or crawl.

 Having tummy time is a great way to encourage your child to develop and strengthen their neck, back, and shoulder muscles.